RH-devs/sane-again/README.md

 -  As a logged in visitor to the website, I want to be able to like blog posts.
 - As a logged in visitor to the website, I want to be given visual confirmation when I comment that it has been sent for admin's approval.

-* Admin
+* Admin logged into the Admin site
 - As an admin, I want to be able to approve or delete any comments.
-When an admin is logged in, the edit and delete buttons are available to them on all blogs allowing then to edit or delete any inappropriate comments.
+When an admin is logged in, the edit and delete buttons are available to them on all blogs allowing then to approve or delete any inappropriate comments.
-- As an admin, I want to be able to easily add, edit or delete categories within in the site rather than having to access MongoDB.
+- As an admin, I want to be able to easily add, edit or delete posts.
-- When an admin is logged in a new nav item is added called Categories.
-Clicking on this page allows an admin to view exisiting catgories, as well as edit or delete them.
-Additionally there is an add category button allowing then to add a new category on the front end.
+- As an admin, i want to be able to verify users signing up.

 __Functionality Test Cases__